A shooting schedule is a document that lists all of the scenes to be shot and the corresponding days and times they should be shot.

 - Description: This tells you a short description of what happens in this scene.

-- Cast: This tells you who has been cast in this scene (not necessarily who will be there at the time of shooting).
+- Cast: This tells you who has been cast in this scene (not necessarily who will be at the shooting time).

 - Crew: This tells you who will be needed on set for this scene.